ecadorette/Kickstarter-analysis/README.md

 # KickstarterAnalysis
-Module1-performing kickstarter data to uncover trends
+Module1-performing analysis on kickstarter data to uncover trends